TheFlyingRat/TheFlyingRat/README.md

 ### About me
 🧑🏽  -  My name is Joey

-🎂  -  I am 17 years old
+🎂  -  I am 18 years old

 📍  -  I live in Australia

 🌎 - English is my native language and I have basic knowledge of Japanese

-💻 - My profession is in software development with a strong focus on web development
+💻 - My profession is in software development with a strong focus on cyber security

 👨🏽‍💻 - I am proficient in Python, HTML, CSS, and JavaScript, intermediate knowledge of Java, C, and PHP and basic knowledge of Rust, Go and C++